lezoid/make-rocky-bootable/README.md

 Create a custom Bootable ISO for Rocky Linux

 ## Requirement
-System: Rocky Linux 9 over
+This script is intended to run on Rocky Linux9.
-Hosts with KVM functionality enabled
+Hosts with KVM functionality enabled  (Use qemu-kvm)

 ## Requirement Packages
 qemu-kvm